A basic branding term is “brand positioning,” which most believe is the identity or description of who you are and what you do.

 I’ve seen this kind of lazy positioning too often to think it’s an anomaly.
 Insurance companies all claim they have the best price.
 Retailers do the same.
 The cell phone manufacturers claim a lifestyle.
 Beers all claim great taste.
 Auto manufacturers claim safety and a driving experience.
 And on and on.

-I bring this up because, as the holiday advertising inundates us, take a step back and see who actually takes a brand position that’s different and better than its competition.
+I bring this up because, as the holiday advertising inundates us, take a step back and see who actually takes a brand position.
+One that’s different and better than its competition.
 Then watch as brands wonder why their market position didn’t change a bit during the season.